Un-modelled Pioneer 10/11 clock acceleration from the Schwarzschild metric and Flyby energy Increase: clock acceleration

-which has the correct order $O(H_0)$.
-The 2-way acceleration due to Schwarzschild potential is \be a_p= c\times 0.988\times 10^{-18}m/s^2 =2.96\times 10^{-10}m/s^2. \ee This is of the same order of magnitude as the observed value in \cite{anderson2} and that of the thermal effect. \\\\ Assuming no loss of angular momentum we further calculate the 2-way acceleration at $r_p =30 AU\:(e =1.22)$ and at $r_p=45AU\:(e =1.733) $ and obtain
+The 2-way acceleration is therefore given as \be a_p= c\times 0.988\times 10^{-18}m/s^2 =2.96\times 10^{-10}m/s^2. \ee At $40AU$, this falls into the range of Pioneer 10 data.
+This acceleration $a_p$ is about $37\%$ of the the observed $a_p$ value for Pioneer 10 in \cite{anderson2}. \\\\ Assuming no change of angular momentum over the whole range of distances given in Pioneer 10 data, we further calculate the 2-way acceleration at $r_p =30 AU\:(e =1.22)$ and at $r_p=45AU\:(e =1.733) $ and obtain

-We see that the acceleration due to the Schwarzschild term persists at these distances.
-This acceleration is also consistent with a constant (background) thermal radiation pressure acceleration of $a_p(thermal)\sim 5.2\times 10^{-10}m/s^2$ \cite{turyshev}.
-We note that $a_p (R, \dot{R}) $ in Eq.(\ref{acc2}) is consistent with the phenomenological clock acceleration proposals $a_t(R)$ in Section XI.D of \cite{anderson2}.
+We note that the calculated $a_p$ value at $30 AU$ is about $43\%$ of the $a_p$ reported by Pioneer 10.
+This acceleration is consistent with a nearly constant (background) thermal radiation pressure acceleration of $a_p(thermal)\sim 5.2\times 10^{-10}m/s^2$ \cite{turyshev}.
+We wish to point out that the observed decay in the anomalous acceleration at large distances can be explained by the inverse distance squared of $a_N$ in Eq.(\ref{acc2}).